-Why would anyone want to replace coffee with cocoa or cacao when drinking coffee is so wide-spread and for some of us integral part of our lives?
+Why would anyone want to replace coffee with cocoa or cacao when drinking coffee is so wide-spread and for some of us an integral part of our lives?

 There are many reasons why.
-I used to be a regular drinker of it until recently when I found out it has horrible effects on my skin.
-It might be not your case but I know there are more people than just me who have allergy to coffee or just don’t feel well after having it.
+I used to be a regular drinker of it until recently when I found out it had horrible effects on my skin.
+It might be not your case but I know there are more people than just me who have an allergy to coffee or just don’t feel well after having it.
 In my case, I experienced pimples and comedones having two cups of coffee a day.

 Replacing Coffee With Cocoa

 It is not that easy to change our routines as we do enjoy our meals and drinks even though we are concerned about the effects of them.
-If you are used to have two cups of coffee every day, you won’t just stop drinking it without replacing coffee with something else.
+If you are used to two cups of coffee every day, you won’t just stop drinking it without replacing coffee with something else.

 Cocoa powder is made by grinding cocoa beans and contains no fat or sugar.
 The amount of cocoa in chocolate determines how healthy or unhealthy the product is.
 This is why dark chocolate is considered one of the healthiest snacks out there.
 This is because it has the highest percentage of cocoa in it.

-Cocoa Powder is rich in flavonoids that have anti-inflammatory, antioxidant, antifungal and anti-diarrheal properties.
+Cocoa Powder is rich in flavonoids that have anti-inflammatory, antioxidant, antifungal, and anti-diarrheal properties.
 Flavonoids are polyphenols that improve blood flow to the brain.

 Cocoa or Cacao is one of the healthiest things you can put into your body.
 It has more antioxidants than blueberries!
 Scientists have found that cocoa consumption can also increase cognitive function and even play a positive role in diseases such as Alzheimer’s.